 The cost of long-term borrowing through the PWLB (Public Works Loan Board) is linked to central government's own borrowing costs.
-A HM Treasury consultation on lowering PWLB rates concluded in July 2020 and the outcome announced at the end of November 2020, resulting in an immediate 1% reduction in the PWLB rates, for those authorities with no intention to buy investment assets primarily for yield.

-The cost of short-term borrowing, based on loans from other councils, have remained fairly stable during the period.
-Interest rates on loans from 3 months out to a year were priced at low rates between 0.02% to 0.30% by the end of the period.
+The cost of short-term borrowing, based on loans from other councils, have remained stable during the period.
+Interest rates on loans from 3 months out to a year were priced at low rates between 0.02% to 0.20% throughout the period.

-The Council continues using short-term borrowing, with balances having remained consistent during the period, but should we need to borrow over the longer term this may be more expensive.
+The Council continues using short-term borrowing, with balances having fallen over the period as loans have not been replaced as they have matured, but should we need to borrow over the longer term this may be more expensive.
 Should the need arise, we will review the options available.